rackspace-cookbooks/elkstack/README.md

 Leans on the upstream `lusis/chef-kibana` cookbook for most of its work.
 Sets up an nginx site for kibana by default.
 By default, it also does not pass through most of the http paths directly to elasticsearch (whitelist).

-### elkstack::java

-Wrapper for a java recipe.
-This is not included on the run list normally, so if you don't already, you must include this recipe or get another JVM installed before including anything else in this cookbook.

 ### elkstack::newrelic